agracio/edge-js/README.md

 ## Scripting Node.js from CLR

 If you are writing a CLR application (e.g. a C# console application or ASP.NET web app), this section explains how you include and run Node.js code in your app.
-Currently it works on Windows using desktop CLR, but support for MacOS, and Linux as well as .NET Core is coming soon.
+Currently it works on Windows using desktop CLR, but support for macOS, and Linux as well as .NET Core is coming soon.

 ### What you need